voliva/git_gui/README.md

 ## Status

 Currently in small development as a side project.
-At the moment of writing this, it only can git fetch + listing commits + rendering them
+At the moment of writing this, it only can git fetch, list commits, render them and create new commits, but it doesn't show the diff of changes yet.

 ![commit list](https://github.com/voliva/git_gui/blob/main/readme_img/commit_list.png?raw=true)